ukaea/imas_mapping_workshop/UDA_roadmap.md

 	- Windows CI build
 	- Unification with ITER CODAC UDA
 - **Release 2.8.$x$**
-	- Any updates and bugfixes required for outstanding issues (SSL, etc.)
+	- Any updates and bugfixes required for outstanding issues
+		- Issues with SSL authentication, etc.
 - **Release 3.0**
 	- Tidying up UDA header files
+		- Only public API headers will be installed to avoid codes relying on implementation details
 	- Making `IDAM_PLUGIN_INTERFACE` structure opaque
 		- With more plugin helper functions
 	- Rewritten C++ client